rust-embedded/book/src/start/qemu.md

   program compiled for the Cortex-M4F, which has a hardware FPU, will make QEMU error during its execution.

 - `-machine lm3s6965evb`.
-This tells QEMU to emulate the LM3S6965EVB, a evaluation board that contains a LM3S6965 microcontroller.
+This tells QEMU to emulate the LM3S6965EVB, an evaluation board that contains a LM3S6965 microcontroller.

 - `-nographic`.
 This tells QEMU to not launch its GUI.